apollographql/apollo-ios-dev/docs/DesignNotes/apollo-ios-pagination.md

 ### Bridging to synchronous APIs

-The `GraphQLQueryPager.Actor` is an `actor`, and so all calls to the pager must be made from within an asynchronous context.
+The `AsyncGraphQLQueryPager` is an `actor`, and so all calls to the pager must be made from within an asynchronous context.
 However, our existing application is by and large synchronous.
 This means that we need to bridge the gap between the synchronous and asynchronous worlds.
 To that end, we have made the `GraphQLQueryPager` a class that is responsible for that bridging.
 It does so by wrapping the asynchronous calls in `Task<_, Never>`.
 In order to respond to thrown errors, we allow for a callback that exposes an optional `Error`, if there is one.
 Allowing for this callback also allows us to execute code after the asynchronous call has completed.

 > [!NOTE]
 >